ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/popup-vs-current.md

 With this code:

-- The `login()` is called and Auth Connect opens the OIDC authentication provider in a new tab (web) or a secure web view (mobile).
+- The `login()` method is called and Auth Connect opens the OIDC authentication provider in a new tab (web) or a secure web view (mobile).
 - Auth Connect listens for that tab or secure web view to close.
 - If the user successfully logs in: